-In order for a hotel to determine its performance level and overall success, they can calculate various results from Key Performance Indicators, or KPIs.
+In order for a hotel to determine its performance level and overall success, it can calculate various results from Key Performance Indicators or KPIs.
 One of the KPIs that hotels can utilize is occupancy rate; simply put, the number of rooms that are in use during a given day or time period divided by the total number of rooms.
-Success is measured many different ways in the hotel industry, but occupancy rate is one of the most important factors to managing a hotel.
+Success is measured in many different ways in the hotel industry, but occupancy rate is one of the most important factors in managing a hotel.

 Key Performance Indicators

-KPIs are mostly used by hotels for revenue management: is a hotel bringing in enough revenue to cover their own costs and produce extra profit?
+KPIs are mostly used by hotels for revenue management: is a hotel bringing in enough revenue to cover its own costs and produce an extra profit?
 Is the property value going up or down?
 Should a hotel adjust the price of each room as a response to KPIs?